A saucy bowl of aphrodisiac noodles

-A Shiitake Noodle Salad with this depth of flavor does take several steps to make, like creating your own Porcini powder.
+A dish with this depth of flavor does take several steps to make, like creating your own Porcini powder.
 But the complexity of the final recipe is worth it.
 Our advice?
 Make a double batch of Porcini powder because once you make this recipe, you’ll want to do it again!

 - 1 heaping tbsp kosher salt

 - 1 1/2 lbs wide rice noodles (it may say “stir-fry rice noodles” on the packaging; I use thin pad thai noodles for this dish)

 - 1 tbsp tomato paste

 - 2 tsp seasoned rice vinegar

 - 2 tbsp coconut oil melted, plus more for brushing the pan